-Challenges for sole traders wanting business loans
+Challenges for sole traders seeking business loans

 Having your own business and operating as a sole trader can be challenging, especially in the early days.
 Besides completing your day-to-day work, you have to oversee all aspects of the business, including marketing, staffing, customer service, purchasing and bookkeeping.
 Another challenge that comes up is finance.
-Unfortunately, many lenders view sole traders as potentially a big risk when deciding whether to approve business loans.
+Unfortunately, many lenders view sole traders as potentially a big risk when deciding whether to approve small sole trader business loans.

 What lenders look for when considering business loans for sole traders

 In general, when deciding to make a loan to a sole trader, or anyone else, banks and other lenders look at what is called the 5 Cs – character, collateral, capacity, capital and conditions.

 When considering business loans for sole traders, banks and other lenders look at your financial history, including your savings, loan repayments, years in business and your credit score.
 They examine your ability to repay debts on time, if you are able to save, the stability of your income and cash flow, and if you have had defaults, bankruptcies or other legal actions against you.
 If you have had issues with any of these in the past, it’s a negative reflection on your ability to repay any future loans.
 When looking for business loans for sole traders, consider how you will rank against the character elements mentioned above.

 Collateral includes the assets a sole trader has for securing a business loan in case of default.
 Examples include residential or commercial property, land, vehicles and other personal possessions.
 The bank or non-bank lender will consider how suitable your assets are as collateral, including the location, condition and the ability to sell the assets if needed.
 You will want to consider the value, condition and liquidity of your assets before you apply for a business loan.
 Note that collateral only applies to what are called ‘secured’ loans.
 You can still get a loan without collateral, but you may have to pay a higher interest rate and not be able to borrow as much.